Tips for Taps Blog

 Beyond the immediate chaos and destruction of mass inundation, floods bring a host of other hazards.
 The greatest impact to water supplies are the disruption of water purification and sewage disposal systems, overflowing of toxic waste sites, and the dislodgment of chemicals previously stored above ground.

-Such challenges persist in the wake of hurricanes Harvey and Irma, which devastated much of the southeastern United States.
-Widespread flooding from these storms is estimated to have displaced more than one million people, with certain areas getting hit by as much as 51.8 inches of water.
-The damage is not limited to the obvious human and economic impacts.
+Such challenges persist in the wake of the increasing frequency of major hurricanes.
+The damage caused by flooding and storm surges is not limited to the obvious human and economic impacts.
 Floodwater may be (and often is) dangerously contaminated with a toxic stew of chemicals and bacteria.
-For example, in Hurricane Harvey’s floodwaters, E. coli was found in standing water at levels 135 times higher than what is considered safe, alongside elevated levels of lead, arsenic, and other heavy metals.
+For example, in Hurricane Harvey’s (2017) floodwaters, E. coli was found in standing water at levels 135 times higher than what is considered safe, alongside elevated levels of lead, arsenic, and other heavy metals.

 Risks of Water Contamination